Topological Entropy for Shifts of Finite Type Over $\mathbb{Z}$ and Trees: Conjugacy Invariant of Topological Entropy of Tree-Shifts

 \section{Conjugacy Invariant of Topological Entropy of Tree-Shifts}

-As an application of results of the previous section, we consider the topological conjugacy and topological entropy for hom tree-shifts of finite type.
-Shift spaces $X$ and $Y$ are topological conjugate, denoted by $X \cong Y$, if there exists a one-to-one correspondence $\phi: X \to Y$ induced by a block map $\Phi: B_m(X) \to \mathcal{A}(Y)$ for some $m \in \mathbb{N}$.
+As an application of results of the previous section, we consider the topological conjugacy and topological entropy for hom tree-shifts of finite type, which are notions defined as follows.
+Shift spaces $X$ and $Y$ are topologically conjugate, denoted by $X \cong Y$, if there exists a one-to-one correspondence $\phi: X \to Y$ induced by a block map $\Phi: B_m(X) \to \mathcal{A}(Y)$ for some $m \in \mathbb{N}$, where $\mathcal{A}(Z)$ denotes the alphabet of a shift space $Z$.
 For $n \in \mathbb{N}$, the $n$th higher block shift of $X$ is